slape/bash/README.md

-This is a repository for my personal bash scripts.
+# This is a repository for my bash scripts and simple command line games.